Hedera's EVM Equivalence Goals and Exceptions

 Hedera's EVM equivalence strategy is designed to empower developers by facilitating the execution of EVM smart contracts more rapidly and cost-effectively while ensuring seamless integration of Hedera’s native services.
 The key goals include:

 Hedera aims to enable a wider range of application programmability without sacrificing its unique value.
-This means allowing developers to build a diverse range of applications on the Hedera network, from decentralized finance (DeFi) applications to supply chain solutions, while still benefiting from the unique features of Hedera, such as its speed, security, and fairness.
+This means allowing developers to build a diverse range of applications on the Hedera network, from applications to supply chain solutions, while still benefiting from the unique features of Hedera, such as its speed, security, and fairness.

 Hedera plans to integrate its native services with the EVM seamlessly.
-This will allow developers to execute smart contracts more rapidly and cost-effectively.
+This will allow developers to execute more rapidly and cost-effectively.
 It will also make it easier for developers to use Hedera's services, as they can use the same tools and languages they are already familiar with from the Ethereum ecosystem.

 Hedera's strategy involves leveraging the HyperLedger Besu EVM client, which allows developers to capitalize on their existing Solidity expertise.
-This means that developers already familiar with Solidity and the EVM can easily transition to developing on Hedera, taking advantage of its unique strengths such as faster transactions, low and fixed fees, fair transaction ordering, immediate finality, and heightened security.
+This means that developers already familiar with and the EVM can easily transition to developing on Hedera, taking advantage of its unique strengths such as faster transactions, low and fixed fees, fair transaction ordering, immediate finality, and heightened security.

 Hedera aims to provide a seamless transition for developers already working with EVM-based platforms.
 This means making it easy for developers to move their existing applications, smart contracts, and other digital assets to the Hedera network.
 This goal aims to encourage the adoption of the Hedera network by reducing the barriers to entry for developers.